openharmony/docs/en/application-dev/media/video-playback.md

 ## When to Use

 You can use video playback APIs to convert video data into visible signals, play the signals using output devices, and manage playback tasks.
-This document describes the following video playback development scenarios: full-process, normal playback, video switching, and loop playback.
+This document describes development for the following video playback scenarios: full-process, normal playback, video switching, and loop playback.

 **Figure 1** Video playback state transition